NethServer/ns8-core/docs/core/database.md

 # Database: Redis

-The Redis database runs as a Podman rootfull container.
+The Redis database runs as a Podman rootfull container, bound to TCP port 6379.

+Redis is not used only as a database:
+  * it exchanges messages among agents and the API server
+  * it helps modules to discover information about the core and other modules
+  * it provides a signaling bus based on its PUB/SUB feature
+  * it stores (a copy of) the system and modules configuration
+  * it is an authentication backend for the management UI and the agents

 Get the Redis service status:

     systemctl status redis